defunkt/pystache/setup_description.rst

 -  Add support for inverted lists
 -  Decoupled template loading

+.. _section-11:

 0.3.1 (2010-05-07)
 ------------------

 -  Fix package

+.. _section-12:

 0.3.0 (2010-05-03)
 ------------------

--  View.template\_path can now hold a list of path
+-  View.template_path can now hold a list of path
 -  Add {{& blah}} as an alias for {{{ blah }}}
 -  Higher Order Sections
 -  Inverted sections

+.. _section-13:

 0.2.0 (2010-02-15)
 ------------------